atealxt/atealxt.github.io/_posts/2018-12-06-kafka-use-case.md

 On the server side, limit produce rate on Kafka config `producer_byte_rate`:
 <pre><code>sh kafka-configs.sh --zookeeper localhost:2181 --alter --add-config 'producer_byte_rate=YOUR_NUMBER_HERE' --entity-type clients --entity-default
 </code></pre>
 On the client side (Process A), a JVM monitor thread is also created to check whether used heap is over threshold.
-Once Kafka producer is slower than receiver, the protector is triggered, program will firstly try call `system.gc()` explicitly, then double check the memory usage, if heap is still almost full, the receiver will stop accept messages for a short time.
+Once Kafka message producing is slower than receiving, the protect is triggered, program will firstly try call `system.gc()` explicitly, then double check the memory usage, if heap is still almost full, the receiver will stop accept messages for a short time.

 The Process A now looks like this: